-To configure the Precryption feature in UCT-C, follow these steps:
+To configure the Precryption feature in UCT-C, follow the steps listed below:

-1. Go to Traffic > CONTAINER > Universal Cloud Tap - Container.
-The Policies page appears.

-2. In the Policies page, click Create.

-3. In the General tab, enter or select the required information as described in the following table:
+- 1. Go to Traffic > CONTAINER > Universal Cloud Tap Container. - 2.
+On the Policies page that appears, click Create. - 3.
+In the General tab, enter or select the required information as described in the following table: